Illness and Absence

 The School Health Service provides advice on the health of children as it relates to their educational needs.
 The School Nurse offers health interviews to all parents at school entry and there is a height and weight check at transfer to secondary education.
 She will refer children to their doctor when necessary.

 In all the above the School Health Service works closely with General Practitioners and other health professions.
 It also supports teachers in those parts of the school curriculum concerned with health education.
 Simple injuries in school are dealt with in the first instance by the schools first aiders who have the support of the School Health Service so far as advice and training are concerned.

 The School Nursing Sister is your point of contact with the School Health Service.
 Parents and children are encouraged to contact her if they have any concerns regarding their health at school.

 As part of our Sex Education lessons, Mrs Quick talks to the older children, during the Summer Term about changes to their bodies.
 Parents will be written to prior to the lessons giving them the chance to withdraw their children, if they so wish, and to view the resources that will be used.

 Prevention and treatment of head lice is treated seriously and as part of school’s policy parents are requested to check their children’s hair and treat as necessary before entry to school each day .
 If head lice are detected parents are requested to collect their child and begin treatment.

 Some children may need to take medicine during the day.
 If you wish a teacher to administer medicine, you must complete an Administration of Medicine form, as required by Devon County Council.
-These forms are available at school.
+These forms are available at school or from the link below.
 Alternatively, you may come into school to administer the medicine yourself if you wish.
 Any such medicine must have been prescribed by a doctor.

 UNDER NO CIRCUMSTANCES may children themselves bring medicine to school (this Includes cough and throat lozenges.)